Dayjo/alfred-time-tracker/README.md

 ## Usage

-Special commands start with a colon i.e. `tt :config`, `tt :stop` or `tt :report`, everything else will get tracked as a task.
+Special commands start with a colon i.e. `tt :config`, `tt :stop` or `tt :reporting`, everything else will get tracked as a task.

 ---